Skip to main contentSkip to data table

 Self-serve verification limiter20/10 minutes per salted IP hash, 5/10 minutes per token hashshared/lib/ops-limits.ts, worker/src/api/api-key-requests.tsProtects POST /api/api-key-requests/verify; issuance is also capped to one creation per salted IP hash per 24 hours.

 Request attribution telemetry retention35 daysworker/src/lib/request-source-attribution.ts, functions/lib/request-attribution.tsTotal site-vs-external demand, worker-lane load, and per-key public-API load buckets in api_request_consumer_stats / site_data_request_stats / api_key_request_stats are pruned opportunistically.
-Worker route/source and Pages site-data counters use short isolate-local batching before D1 upsert.
+Worker route/source, Worker per-key, and Pages site-data counters use short isolate-local batching before D1 upsert.
 Set REQUEST_SOURCE_ATTRIBUTION_DISABLED=true on Worker and/or Pages to pause low-value route/source writes without disabling API-key auth, D1-backed rate limiting, or per-key public API load telemetry.
 Set API_KEY_REQUEST_ATTRIBUTION_DISABLED=true on the Worker only for keyed public-API spikes where per-key observability writes also need a D1 pressure relief valve; auth, rate limiting, and last-used metadata stay enabled.

 Connection-budget operating assumption